Do you want a cookie?

 This valuable cultural asset contains knowledge that has been collected over generations.
 Knowledge about cultivation, propagation, seed production, harvesting and typical regional processing and preparation.
 Knowledge that could be forgotten and lost if it is not used and disseminated.
 With the centralization of agriculture and the reduction of crop varieties, the use of regionally adapted varieties is declining sharply.
 This means that we are not only losing genetic material, but also a piece of a region's identity and vegetation history.
 In the future, however, niche plants that are adapted to special environmental conditions could become more important in breeding.

-The genetic material of old varieties offers a valuable genetic resource with a wide range of different characteristics.
+The genetic material of heirloom varieties offers a valuable genetic resource with a wide range of different characteristics.
 In addition to the genetic material for quality characteristics such as taste and appearance (color and shape), they have a broad genetic constitution that can provide genetic material for a wide range of traits.
 These include adaptations to special regional conditions such as drought, salt stress or cold.
 Or a great ability to adapt to changing, non-optimal environmental conditions.
 In order to be able to breed new crops, we are dependent on a gene pool that is as diverse as possible.
 Old varieties provide this gene pool with great genetic variability.
 This is particularly important in view of the fact that genetic potential is usually lost through modern breeding.
 By concentrating on just a few traits, other traits are irrevocably lost that could be important later on.

 Sowing old seeds